shiragelb/NCC-project/table_process/merge_chains/README.md

 ### Mask Enhancement via Chain Context
 The current mask generation operates on individual tables without chain context.
 The merging stage could improve masks by:
-- If a column matches a "feature" column from all previous years → likely a feature
+- If a row matches a "feature" row from all previous years → likely a feature
-- If content is identical across years → likely a header
-- Semantic similarity to known headers across the chain

 **Note**: We haven't implemented this as mask generation itself needs improvements first.